The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Autoregressive architecture of the Boltzmann distribution of pairwise interacting systems

-The set of elements $H_{ss}$ cancels out.
-The conditional probability, eq.\ref{eq:conditional_ghann}, can be interpreted as a feed-forward neural network, following, starting from the input, the operation done on the variables $\mathbf{x}_{<i}$; the network has the following architecture (see fig.\ref{fig:arch}):
+The conditional probability, Eq.~(\ref{eq:conditional_ghann}), can be interpreted as a feed-forward neural network, following, starting from the input, the operation done on the variables $\mathbf{x}_{<i}$.
+The first operation on the input is a linear transformation.
+Defining: